 - Each item in your report you dispute

-- Request that it be removed or updated
+- A request that it be removed or updated

-- (Optional) Enclose a copy of your credit report with the items in question circled or highlighted
+- (Optional) An enclosed copy of your credit report with the items in question circled or highlighted

 You may also consider including a copy of your identification, proof of address like a utility bill and copies of any relevant documents, such as bills or receipts, to back up your claim about the information being incorrect.